-- (1) The value realized upon the exercise of the option award is determined by multiplying the number of shares acquired on exercise by the difference between the market price of the stock at exercise and the exercise price of the option. - (2) The value realized upon the vesting of the stock awards is determined by multiplying the number of shares of stock by the closing price of the stock on the vesting date.
+(1) The value realized upon the vesting of the stock awards is determined by multiplying the number of shares of stock by the closing price of the stock on the vesting date.

-Pension Benefits
+Pension benefits

-The following table discloses the years of credited service of, present single-sum value of the accrued benefits for, and payments during the last fiscal year to each of the NEOs under the GE Pension Plan, the GE Supplementary Pension, and the BHI Pension Plan.
+The following table discloses the years of credited service of, present single-sum value of the accrued benefits for, and payments during the last fiscal year to each of the NEOs under the Baker Hughes Supplementary Pension Plan, and the BHI Pension Plan.
 See "Compensation Discussion & Analysis, Employee Benefits, Retirement Plans" for a detailed description of the benefits provided under these plans.